Starfish-develop/Starfish/README.md

-The Model and lnprob classes will require a full suite.
+The Model and lnprob classes will require their own full suite that will be different than grid_tools

+For example, a model spectrum will have a static variable

 If a function requires a parameter and it's not in the parameter list, it looks up the default value.